learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 Much better.
 Notice that we used the `self` keyword inside the `#artist_name` method to refer to the instance of `Song` on which the method is being called.
 Then we call `#artist` on that song instance.
-This would return the `Artist` instance associated with the song.
+This returns the `Artist` instance associated with the song.
 Chaining a call to `#name` after that is equivalent to saying: call `#name` on the return value of `self.artist`, i.e. call `#name` on the artist of this song.

 ## Conclusion

-Using the foundation of a "has-many" / "belongs-to" associations, we can create many different useful methods.
+Using the foundation of "has-many" / "belongs-to" associations, we can create many different useful methods.
 We can write methods like `add_song_by_name` that handle initializing and associating instances.
-We can also create methods like `artist_name`, that can simplify retrieving information from an associated instance.
+We can also create methods like `artist_name` that can simplify retrieving information from an associated instance.

 Establishing both "has-many" and "belongs-to" associations between two objects